Disclosure: We earn from purchases made through us

 |Features||Air fryer toaster oven combo|

 |Power consumption||1,800 watts|

 |Where to buy||Amazon US, CA, UK | Target | Crate and Barrel|

-To help you make a guided decision when shopping for air fryers, we took real consumer reviews and examined air fryer consumer reports, critics and ratings before bringing in the top 10 airfryers for hands on testing and trial.
-We air fried chicken, chips, cake and fries to test and compare different airfryer models and find the best air fryers you can buy, including top rated small, large capacity and affordable air fryers from popular brands such as Ninja, Philips, Cuisinart, GoWISE USA and Breville.
+To help you make a guided decision when shopping for air fryers, we took real consumer reviews and examined consumer’s report, critics and ratings before bringing in the top 10 airfryers for hands on testing and trial.
+We air fried chicken, chips, cake and fries to test and compare different airfryer models and find the best air fryers you can buy, including top rated small, large capacity and affordable models from popular brands such as Ninja, Philips, Cuisinart, GoWISE USA and Breville.

-Some of the best air fryer brands we tested include: Ninja, Cuisinart, Philips, Breville and GoWISE USA.
+Some of the top air fryer brands we tested include: Ninja, Cuisinart, Philips, Breville and GoWISE USA.

 Capacity: 1.4 gallons (available in four sizes, ranging from 2 to 10 quarts) | Power consumption: 1,750 watts | Cooking method: Hot Air | Power source: Electric

 This 5.5-quart Ninja Air Fryer Max XL is a sturdy and versatile air fryer ideal for cooking enough food for two or more people.
 In our test kitchen, it was a top performer in our traditional, basket-style air fryer test, and cooked all the foods we tested to a beautiful golden brown and with crisp texture.

 Functional cooking features.